Blog 5 Things Every Personal Trainer Bio Must Have to Be Effective.

 • You are better than the other options out there

-Yes, your bio is a place where you get to talk about yourself.
+Yes, your bio is a place to talk about yourself.
 And yes, it’s important to mention your accomplishments – and maybe you are a badass at what you do!

-But your prospective client wants to find out what you can do for them.
-It doesn’t matter how qualified or certified you are, or how long you’ve been in the fitness industry if your potential client can’t tell whether you are a caring, relatable individual who can:
+But your prospective client wants to discover what you can do for them.
+It doesn’t matter how qualified or certified you are or how long you’ve been in the fitness industry if your potential client can’t tell whether you are a caring, relatable individual who can:

 • Listen to their problems